djmgit/DeathStar/README.md

 DeathStar is written in golang and uses YAML configurations.
 In the next sections I will be talking more about how to setup DeathStar, configure it and carry out your loadtest.

+DeathStar has been tested on **Linux** environment.
+However it can also be trigerred from **macOS** in case if someone wants to kickstart a test from his or her local mac system.
+The procedure for running it on macOS is however different from that on Linux.
+I will be discussing about this as well in later sections for this documentation.